Apply to this Program

 Length of Stay

-- This exchange program is offered in either the fall or spring semester or for the full academic year.
+- This program is offered in either the fall or spring semester or for the full academic year.

 - The fall program starts in late August and ends in mid-December.
 The spring program starts in mid-to-late January and ends in mid-May.